AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 The dataset contained transactions coded to markets outside the intended scope.
 Filters were applied to retain only the 14 active Indian markets visible in the final dashboard.

 **Standardised currency values**
-The `sales_amount` field contained values in mixed formats — some records stored amounts in USD (from international transactions) and others in INR.
+The `sales_amount` field contained values in mixed formats.
+Some records store amounts in USD (from international transactions) and others in INR.
 A conditional column (`new_sales_amount`) was created to convert all values to INR, ensuring every financial calculation in the dashboard operates on a consistent currency basis.
 This is why the Revenue measure references `new_sales_amount` rather than the raw `sales_amount` field.

 **Validated data types**
 Confirmed that date fields were recognised as Date type (not text), numeric fields were set to Decimal or Whole Number, and text fields like market names and customer names were trimmed of leading/trailing spaces.